Jakunot/Jakunot/README.md

-<h3 align="center"><samp> Hi there 👋🏾, i'm Jay.
+<h3 style ="text-align:center"><samp> Hi there 👋🏾, i'm Jay.
 Currently studying computer science at Royal Institute of Technology in stockholm.
   I am an aspiring developer so i'm trying to learn as much as possible.
 I also enjoy physics as well as understanding the mysteries of the universe. 📡  </samp></h3>

 ---